mattzh6/receipt-processor/README.md

 2. Next run the command ```docker build -t receipt-processor . ```

-3. After building the image, to run the image you want to run this command ``` docker run -d -p 5050:5050 receipt-processor ```
+3. After building the image and ensuring that port 5050 is not in use as you will be using that port for this application, run the image with this command ``` docker run -d -p 5050:5050 receipt-processor ```

 4. Once that is done feel free to test this application by sending HTTP get and post methods.

+5. To stop this image I ran ``` docker stop <name> ```

 ## Assumptions made while working on this project